 When it came to choosing a setting Firefly looked toward a new time and place for their next title.
 East Asia was chosen as a suitable framework for the warlords, new siege equipment, gunpowder and troops from the game’s four different nations.
 After just over a year in active development Stronghold: Warlords was revealed at E3 2019 and eventually released on Steam and GOG in March 2021.
 Warlords enjoyed a warm critical reception at launch, became a global top seller on Steam that month and one of the highest rated Stronghold games on Metacritic.

-Today work continues on titles including Stronghold: Definitive Edition, as well as a new Unreal Engine 5 entry in the Stronghold series and Romans: Age of Caesar, available on PC in open beta and coming soon to mobile.
+Today work continues on titles including Stronghold: Definitive Edition, as well as a new Unreal Engine 5 entry in the Stronghold series and Romans: Age of Caesar, an MMORTS spiritual successor to Stronghold Kingdoms.
 As a franchise Stronghold has now sold over 7 million units, with the early games given a new lease of life in the form of free HD updates and re-releases on digital retailers like Steam and GOG.
 The company currently has around 40 staff and an enduring passion for unique strategy games, satisfying both long term fans and castle lovers everywhere.